sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

 #### 5. Creating the repository

-Now that you can ssh as gitworker and create your Obsidian vault on the server.
+Now you can ssh as gitworker and create your Obsidian vault on the server.

 I am a bit lazy and don't want to copy paste everything, so use this tutorial for the [Synology Git Server](https://kb.Synology.com/en-global/DSM/help/Git/git?version=7) to create your repository and clone it to your client.